 All forms can be emailed to email@example.com

 We hope you will enjoy your IWLP module.
 If however there is a reason you need to withdraw, you will need to complete a withdrawal form .
 We cannot remove you from our records until we have received this form, even if you have told your home department/tutor.
-Refunds are given up to the end of Week 4 of the autumn term.
+You can withdraw before Friday of Week 4 in Autumn term (22nd October) without being charged.
+Any withdrawal after this date, you will need to pay the full £340.